prioritizr/prioritizr/docs/reference/add_shuffle_portfolio.md

   `integer` value denoting the number of threads to use for generating the solution portfolio.
 Defaults to 1.

-- remove_duplicates:

-  `logical` value indicating if duplicate solutions should be removed?
-  Defaults to `TRUE`.

 ## Value

 An updated [`problem()`](https://prioritizr.net/reference/problem.md)